ehacinom/work18-cosmos/README.md

     cos.color(r=3, g=2, b=1)            # channels for red/green/blue

-I should integrate the plotting stuff in graphing.ipynb into Cosmos.color(), but for now it's in testing in the ipython notebook.
-See http://nbviewer.ipython.org/github/ehacinom/work18-cosmos/blob/master/graphing.ipynb
+I should integrate the plotting stuff in graphing.ipynb into Cosmos.color(), but for now it's [in testing in the ipython notebook](http://nbviewer.ipython.org/github/ehacinom/work18-cosmos/blob/master/graphing.ipynb)